muckSponge/MaterialFox/README.md

 ## Installation
 1. Download this project.
-2. Unzip the zip, and drug folder "chrome" into firefox profile dictionary.
+2. Unzip the zip, and drag folder "chrome" into firefox profile dictionary.
 3. Open ya browser, then enjoy😅.

 ## Please note